Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 **Warning:**
 I will assume for the rest of this guide that Fedora Linux will be installed on a physical machine as the only OS.
 Be sure that if the computer was previously used, that all files and information needed has been backed up externally.
 If you elect to follow these directions you do so at your own risk and assume full responsibility for the outcome.
 It is up to you to determine if your computer is compatible with Fedora and to; properly plan for, prepare for, execute, configure post install and troubleshoot attempting to follow this guide.

 I am posting this as personal reference but also for others benefit in case they are also interesting in a more minimal Fedora KDE setup.
-I originally posted this on reddit at [[How-To] Minimal KDE Install on Fedora](https://www.reddit.com/r/Fedora/comments/9a0i93/howto_minimal_kde_install_on_fedora/).
-I decided it would be easier to update in a repo than on reddit.

 ## Resources for Installing Fedora KDE Minimally
 * Fedora Everything ISO can be downloaded from https://alt.fedoraproject.org/.
 For most people the 64 bit ISO will be the proper ISO to use.
 This is basically what some may call a net install ISO.